ZahraKhademi1997/MOTR/README.md

 ## MOTR Model Modifications
 - `motr.py`:
 1. Adding the segmentation head only in MOTR class
-2. Adding segmentation postprocessing head in MORR class
+2. Adding segmentation postprocessing head in MOTR class
 3. Adding loss_masks to the ClipMatcher class and in get_loss function
 4. Predicting masks in _forward_single_image function in MOTR class and adding it to frame_res
 5. Adding mask to track instances in multiple functions including: